-The Board ODA staff collect enrollment and employment information about State University System of Florida students from three sources: the National Student Clearinghouse (NSC), the Florida Department of Economic Opportunity (DEO), and the State University System institutions.
+The Board ODA staff collect enrollment and employment information about State University System of Florida students from the following sources: the National Student Clearinghouse (NSC), the Florida Department of Economic Opportunity (DEO), the Florida Education and Training Placement Information Program (FETPIP) which is unit with the Florida Dept. of Education, and the State University System institutions.